 If the Delinquent Tax Contract is voided or defaulted, previously accrued interest charges will be immediately applied to the account, and the file will be referred for potential tax lien sale, foreclosure proceedings, or other collection action.

 Who Can Apply

 A Delinquent Tax Contract is authorized under Ohio Revised Code Section 323.31, which enables the Treasurer to enter into an agreeable payment plan with an owner / occupier for their house or trailer taxes.
 The Treasurer is also offering this Tax Contract to farmers with delinquent taxes on their farm lands.
 Treasurer may consider Delinquent Tax Contracts for owners of vacant land, rental units and commercial property.
 Treasurer will not consider a Delinquent Tax Contract for property purchased with tax delinquency, and typically may not enter into a contract with an owner in active bankruptcy or foreclosure or with delinquent taxes on other property.

 How to Enroll

 Complete the Payment Plan Review Application and email or mail the completed application back to the office.
 We will review your request and contact you to discuss your options.
-If you are unable to complete the application or have questions, contact Delinquency Specialist Brittany by phone at 440-576-3731 Monday through Friday 8 a.m. to 4:30 p.m. or email for an appointment to discuss a Delinquent Tax Contract.
-Appointments are required as the contract and payment documentation takes considerable time to prepare.
+If you are unable to complete the application or have questions, contact Delinquency Specialist Brittany by phone at 440-576-1421 or by email for assistance.
+Please note that appointments are required as the contract and payment documentation takes considerable time to prepare.
 If you are unable to make an appointment during the Delinquency Specialist’s office hours, please call or email the Delinquency Specialist for contract consideration by email or mail.